MakeSchool-Tutorials/Environment-Setup/P03-Productivity/content.md

 They key is to create a **Single Source of Truth** list: one source to hold all of your tasks.
 Otherwise, you’ll have multiple lists, double count tasks, lose track of what you put where, or scratch one thing off a list only to find it somewhere else.

-To codify your types of work, productivity guru David Allen recommends categorizing your to-dos into for sections:
+To codify your types of work, productivity guru David Allen recommends categorizing your to-dos into four sections:
 1. “Projects” - current work + action items
-1. “Waiting On” - things you’re waiting for from other people
+2. “Waiting On” - things you’re waiting for from other people
-1. “Someday/Maybe” - dreams, possible projects
+3. “Someday/Maybe” - dreams, possible projects
-1. “Collection” - where you deposit new ideas, tasks
+4. “Collection” - where you deposit new ideas, tasks

 Pick and setup one source of truth now and move all your todos to it - (20 min)